+I.D.
+Resources

-- I.D.
-Resources - I.D.1.
-The program, in partnership with its Sponsoring Institution, must ensure the availability of adequate resources for fellow education. - I.D.1.a) At least one acute general hospital and one ambulatory care facility must be available.
+- I.D.1.
+The program, in partnership with its Sponsoring Institution, must ensure the availability of adequate resources for fellow education. - I.D.1.a) Facilities providing patient care and laboratory support, including radiology, pathology, pediatric cardiology, anesthesiology, and intensive care, must be available to the program.
+(Core) - I.D.1.b) There must be a dedicated congenital cardiac surgery service available to the program.
 (Core) - I.D.2.
 The program, in partnership with its Sponsoring Institution, must ensure healthy and safe learning and working environments that promote fellow well-being and provide for: (Core) - I.D.2.a) access to food while on duty; (Core) - I.D.2.b) safe, quiet, clean, and private sleep/rest facilities available and accessible for fellows with proximity appropriate for safe patient care, if the fellows are assigned in-house call; (Core)

 Background and Intent: Care of patients within a hospital or health system occurs continually through the day and night.
 Such care requires that fellows function at their peak abilities, which requires the work environment to provide them with the ability to meet their basic needs within proximity of their clinical responsibilities.

 Access to food and rest are examples of these basic needs, which must be met while fellows are working.
 Fellows should have access to refrigeration where food may be stored.
 Food should be available when fellows are required to be in the hospital overnight.
 Rest facilities are necessary, even when overnight call is not required, to accommodate the fatigued fellow.